jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 Each of the validators for each of these request types (i.e., `RegisterCarRequestValidator`)

-All request validators SHOULD DEFINATELY be unit-tested.
+All request validators SHOULD DEFINITELY be unit-tested.

 These validators require unit testing since it is highly unlikely that any other kind of test will be ensuring they work as you designed them for all permutations of data.

-Your integration tests are likely to only test a small number of permutations of test data (and certainly you would not integration tests for all permutations).
+Your integration tests are likely to only test a small number of permutations of test data (and certainly you would not integration-tests for all permutations).

 You should write a separate class for each validator and make sure you thoroughly cover both happy path cases and invalid cases.